Joan Allen: Career

+1977–1994: Early work and Broadway roles

-Allen began her performing career as a stage actress and on television before making her film debut in the movie, Compromising Positions (1985).
+Allen began her performing career as a stage actress and on television before making her film debut in the movie Compromising Positions (1985).
 She became a member of the Steppenwolf Theatre Company ensemble in 1977 when John Malkovich asked her to join.
-She's been a member ever since.
-In 1984, she won a Clarence Derwent Award for her portrayal of Hellen Stott in And a Nightingale Sang.
 Allen's work with Steppenwolf has included productions of Three Sisters, Waiting For The Parade, Love Letters, The Marriage of Bette and Boo, and The Wheel.
 In 1989, Allen won a Tony Award for her Broadway debut performance in Burn This opposite Malkovich.
 She also starred in the Pulitzer Prize-winning play The Heidi Chronicles, with Boyd Gaines at the Plymouth Theatre.
 The show was met with critical praise, receiving six Tony Award nominations and winning Best Play.
 Allen received her second Tony Award nomination for her performance.

-She received Academy Award nominations for Best Supporting Actress for her roles as Pat Nixon in Nixon (1995) and as Elizabeth Proctor, a woman accused of witchcraft, in The Crucible (1996).
-She was also nominated for Best Actress for her role in The Contender (2000), in which she played a politician who becomes the object of scandal.

-She had starring roles in the drama The Ice Storm, directed by Ang Lee, and the action thriller Face/Off, directed by John Woo, both released in 1997, as well as in the comedy-drama Pleasantville (1998).

-In 2001, Allen starred in the mini-series The Mists of Avalon on TNT and earned an Primetime Emmy Award nomination for the role.
-She also starred as Rachel McAdams mother in the 2004 movie The Notebook.
-In 2005, she received many positive notices for her leading role in the comedy/drama The Upside of Anger, in which she played an alcoholic housewife.

-She played CIA Department Director Pamela Landy in The Bourne Supremacy, The Bourne Ultimatum and The Bourne Legacy.
-Allen appeared in Death Race, playing a prison warden.
+1995–2003: Established actress

+In 1995 she portrayed First Lady Pat Nixon acting opposite Anthony Hopkins playing the title role in the Oliver Stone biographical drama Nixon (1995).
+Critic Roger Ebert praised Allen's performance writing, "The key supporting performance in the movie is by Joan Allen as Pat Nixon.
+She emerges as strong-willed and clear-eyed, a truth-teller who sees through Nixon's masks and evasions."
+She received a nomination for the Academy Award for Best Supporting Actress.
+That same year Allen acted in the teen romantic drama Mad Love (1995).

+The following year Allen played Elizabeth Proctor, a woman accused of witchcraft, in The Crucible (1996).
+Allen acted opposite Daniel Day-Lewis in the Nicholas Hytner directed film based on the Arthur Miller 1953 play of the same name.
+Owen Gleiberman of Entertainment Weekly hailed Allen's performance writing, "It's Joan Allen who carries the weight of the film's sorrow, eyes glistening with woe as she delivers the heartbreaking confession to her husband".
+She received the Critics' Choice Movie Award for Best Supporting Actress as well as a nomination for the Academy Award for Best Supporting Actress.
+The following year she starred in the drama The Ice Storm directed by Ang Lee, playing an unsatisfied woman who discovers her husband is having an affair with a neighbor.
+Allen acted opposite Kevin Kline, Sigourney Weaver, Elijah Wood, Christina Ricci, and Tobey Maguire.
+The Hollywood Reporter named it her best film performance writing, "Allen is exquisitely contained, embodying the awkward grace and indefinable ache."
+She also had a supporting role in the science fiction action film Face/Off (1997).